BLOG

 • Engage customers on social media channels

-Truly progressive brands have evolved to look at ALL of their existing customers and new customers through a loyalty lens; not only those who are enrolled in their customer loyalty program.
+Truly progressive brands have evolved to look at all of their existing and new customers through a loyalty lens--not only those who are enrolled in their loyalty program.
 These innovators practice brand-level loyalty, using their customer retention strategies and tactics to create exceptional customer experiences, inspire passion and trust and engender long-term relationships to keep repeat customers.

 Emotional connections then serve as the steppingstone to matriculate customers into a permission-based customer loyalty program.
 From there, the brand can glean the data and insights to deepen the relationship and deliver more personalized experiences that inspire a share of life, share of wallet, time and heart from your customers.
 Plus, people can feel confident that their privacy and preferences are being respected, which will keep them coming back.
 Customer retention, check!